It is important that you follow these instructions for preparing your paper for the conference proceedings.

 NAVIGATION is an excellent resource for the latest state-of-the-art technical information and it is suggested you reference recent articles as a resource when preparing your manuscripts.
 Recent issues can be accessed at the following link: https://www.ion.org/publications/browse.cfm

 IEEE requires that all papers comply with IEEE specifications for document format and compatibility.
 Papers are published in PDF format.
-Your PDF file MUST be validated by the IEEE PDF eXpress service prior to being submitted to the ION AMP for inclusion in the proceedings.
-You may create the PDF and upload it to be analyzed, or you can upload your native document (i.e., Word, LaTEX, etc.) file and the PDF eXpress site will create a compliant PDF automatically.
+Your PDF file MUST be validated by the IEEE PDF eXpress service prior to being uploaded to the ION AMP.
+You may create the PDF and upload it to be analyzed, or you can upload your native document (i.e., Word, LaTEX, etc.) file and the PDF eXpress site will create a compliant PDF for you.

 If the PDF submitted failed the PDF check, or if you are not satisfied with the IEEE PDF eXpress-converted PDF, you may submit your source file again for conversion.